e2w5/DetectionLabRevamped/README.md

 - disable network adapters for the hypervisor you do NOT use, for example is installing with vmware than disable virtualbox network cards (if exists)
 - Install as non privileged user

-## Troubleshooting

-- Vagrant encountered an unexpected communications error with the Vagrant VMware Utility driver
-  - check that vagrant-vmware-utility service is started
-- Vagrant service failed to start
-  - 1. Check event log
-    2. reinstall driver
-    3. `net stop winnat` & `net start winnat`
-    4. `C:\HashiCorp\VagrantVMwareUtility\bin\vagrant-vmware-utility.exe certificate generate`
-- A VM machine fail to install
-  - try vagrant reload MACHINE_NAME —provision or vagrant destroy MACHINE_NAME -f;vagrant up MACHINE_NAME
-- if all fail and you want a fresh install
-  - delete the hidden folder .vagrant under vagrant and start again
-- if vagrant keeps on failing with provisioning
-  - enter the machine via winrm (enter-pssession -ComputerName MACHINE-DHCP-IP -Credential (Get-Credential) -Authentication Basic) and run all scripts as in vagrantfile

 # Original Detection Lab Readme